 3. Work smart with CRM offline capability

 When traveling, there’s always a few pesky hours where you’re required to turn your data off, or shut down your computer.
 When those situations arise, it’s important to have a CRM with offline capabilities to be productive and in communication with your teams.
 Use this down time to log into your CRM, update any tasks that you completed on the trip, and take stock of the advancements your firm has made while you’ve been gone.

 The most productive road warriors will do things like check the status on an LOI that was submitted earlier in the day, view the latest interaction with a given investment banker, or run a quick search on the firm’s activity in a certain industry.
-If your CRM can’t help you do those things while there’s no WiFi, it may be time to reconsider which systems to use.
+If your CRM can’t help you do those things while there’s no WiFi, it may be time to reconsider a CRM with offline capability.

 4. Add new contacts from wherever you are